I prefer not to jump to the conclusions especially when I don’t have necessary data and well-thought perceptions about a matter.

 I prefer not to conclude on the matter until it makes an absolute sense.
 Because I believe that conclusion kills.
 Conclusion kills the possibility to learn deeply about the matter.

 An acquaintance who concludes very quickly asked me once: Why not to conclude and execute with speed?
 Binary results – zeros and ones – give me the clarity to move forward fast.

 I get it.
 Moving forward fast is important.
-But we need to know that moving forward does not always equate to making progress.
+But we need to know that moving forward fast does not always equate to making progress.

 With that said, I have no issues with conclusions.
 They often provide us foundation to base our next set of actions.
-But I do not appreciate the tendency to jumping to conclusions very quickly.
+But I do not appreciate the tendency of jumping to conclusions very quickly.

-A better way is to refrain from jumping to conclusions without the adequate data and keep things open and execute in tiny chunks continuously.
+A better way is to refrain from jumping to conclusions without adequate data and keep things open and execute in tiny chunks continuously.

 The continuous execution requires a feedback loop where you get to know the situational feedback after executing a small chunk of what needs to be executed.

 That’s what agile mindset is all about.
 That’s what differentiates continuous learners from others.

 Be a continuous learner, don’t jump to the conclusions – because conclusions kill!